In June 1917 2/Lt. P.G. Taylor received devastating news. In 1960 he made a pilgrimage back to a place long buried in his memories.

-In 1917 the Western Front ran like a gigantic scar through Flanders — a pock-marked, apocalyptic landscape of mud and obliterated villages.
+In 1917, the Western Front ran like a gigantic scar through the pockmarked, apocalyptic landscape of mud and obliterated villages.
 Bill had to reconcile his traumatic memories of 1917 with the tranquil countryside in 1960:

-Bill’s final quest was to find the last resting place of Captain Albert Ball, the famed British fighter ace.
-Bill had known him during the war and greatly admired his character, and skill as a pilot.
+Bill’s final quest was to find the last resting place of Captain Albert Ball.

 …a tradition, a simple man who exemplified the highest form of gallantry.
-He had become so much a legend in his short career that nobody actually thought of him actually being shot down.23
+He had become so much a legend in his short career that nobody actually thought of him actually being shot down.

-It wasn’t much to go on, but with a map and a bit of local help, Bill and Joy were able to locate Albert Ball’s grave in a quiet glade of trees in the German military cemetery at Annoeullin.
-The owner of the small French village garage who gave them directions explained how he had witnessed Albert Ball’s last moments.
+It wasn’t much to go on, but with a map and a bit of local help, Bill and Joy were able to locate Albert Ball’s grave in a quiet glade of trees:

 “The combat,” he said “started with a few enemy aircraft.
 Then others took off and he [Ball] was fighting them all, till he was shot down, and then fell in a picquet near a little wood about a hundred metres behind our house.”24